oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForProcessing.md

 It's quite possible (even probable) that you have elements of your overall service that are not running in micro-services in Kubernetes.
 To capture the log data from those applications you can run fluentd on the operating systems of the environments running them.
 In the case of some logging frameworks there may even be the ability to send log data direct to a central fluentd server.

-Of course fluentd is not the only logging solution out there, and elastic search is not the only data storage option, after all you could also write data to an Oracle data warehouse and analyze it using Oracle Analytics !
+Of course fluentd is not the only logging solution out there, and elastic search is not the only data storage option, after all you could also write data to an Oracle data warehouse and analyze it using Oracle Analytics!

 ### Other log capture options